Neoteroi/BlackSheep-Docs/docs/authentication.md

 ## Writing a custom authentication handler

-The example below shows how to configure a custom authentication handler that obtains user's identity for each web request.
+The example below shows how to configure a custom authentication handler that obtains the user's identity for each web request.

 ```python
 from blacksheep import Application, Request, auth, get, json